irfanspace/irfanspace/README.md

-My name is Irfan Khan.
-I hold a master of science degree in plant pathology.
-During my master's, I worked as a graduate research assistant at Plant Bacteriology and Biotechnology Laboratory, where I have gained hand-on experiences and research mindset.
-From the lab, I have developed some laborary and analytical skills related to molecular biology.
-I am looking forward to continue my research journey by exploring and discovering novel techniques.
+My name is Irfan Khan, a graduate in agriculture and a postgraduate in plant pathology.
+During my master's, I worked as a graduate research assistant at the Plant Bacteriology and Biotechnology Laboratory, where I have developed some laboratory and analytical skills related to molecular biology.
+I look forward to continuing my research journey by exploring and discovering novel techniques.

 <!--
 **irfanspace/irfanspace** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.